Self-hosted Forgejo runner in Kubernetes

 metadata:

-name: gitea-runner-storage
+name: forgejo-runner-storage-claim

 namespace: forgejo